Glassy disorder-induced effects in noisy dynamics of Bose-Hubbard and Fermi-Hubbard systems: Effect of disorder in the ground state

-Towards understanding such observations, the statistical distribution of the observables for the quenched disorder realisations are displayed in Figs.~\ref{BH_gs}(b) and insets of \ref{BH_gs}(b) and \ref{BH_gs}(c) for $|\langle b^{\dag}_{i}b_{i+1} \rangle|$ (in connection to $M_1$), $|\langle b^{\dag}_{i}b_{i+2} \rangle|$ (in connection to $M_2$), and $\Delta (\mathcal{LN})$ respectively.
-Although we choose $U/J_0=2$ for these plots, the shape of these asymmetric distributions do not qualitatively change for various $U/J_0$ values.
-For the cases where $\Delta$ values are positive, the averages of the distribution are greater than the corresponding ordered values.
-In order to explain the effect of disorder in the tunnelling term on the physical observables, e.g.~$M_1$, it is instructive to look at the behaviour of $|\langle b^{\dag}_{i}b_{i+1} \rangle|$ as a function of $U/J$, shown in Fig.~\ref{BH_gs}(d).
+Towards understanding such observations, we analyze the statistics of the distributions of the different observables for the quenched disorder realisations.
+The distributions are displayed in figures~\ref{BH_gs}(b), (e), (f) and their insets, and also in the inset of figure~\ref{BH_gs}(c).
+We look at the distributions for $|\langle b^{\dag}_{i}b_{i+1} \rangle|$ (in connection to $M_1$), $|\langle b^{\dag}_{i}b_{i+2} \rangle|$ (in connection to $M_2$), and $\Delta (\mathcal{LN})$.
+Although we mostly choose $U/J_0=2$ for plotting the distributions, the changes in the shapes of these asymmetric distributions are shown in figures~\ref{BH_gs}(b), (e), and (f) for $U/J_0 = 2, 3,$ and $5$, respectively, to display the behaviour across the phase transition.
+For a case where the value of $\Delta$ for an observable is positive, the average of its distribution (generated by the disorder) is greater than the corresponding value in the ordered case.
+Let us focus on a specific example.
+In order to explain the effect of disorder in the tunnelling term on the physical observable, $M_1$, it is instructive to look at the behaviour of $|\langle b^{\dag}_{i}b_{i+1} \rangle|$ as a function of $U/J$, in the \emph{ordered} case, shown in figure~\ref{BH_gs}(d).
 For small values of $U/J$ (e.g.~$U/J=2$), in the superfluid regime, we observe that the quantity $|\langle b^{\dag}_{i}b_{i+1} \rangle|$ falls faster than in the cases of higher values of $U/J$.
-The statistics of $U/J$, shown in the inset of Fig.~\ref{BH_gs}(d), show a similar asymmetric distribution with median at $U/J_0=2$.
-This distribution along with the rate of change in $|\langle b^{\dag}_{i}b_{i+1} \rangle|$ value with $U/J$ cause more weightage from the smaller side of $|\langle b^{\dag}_{i}b_{i+1} \rangle|$.
+This is because, the superfluid wavefunction gets affected rapidly by the localizing effects of the onsite interaction.
+The distribution of $U/J$, shown in the inset of figure~\ref{BH_gs}(d), is also an asymmetric one, where $U/J_0=2$, and \(J\) is Gaussian distributed with mean \(J_0\) and standard deviation \(J_0/2\).
+We now observe this distribution, along with the rate of change in the value of $|\langle b^{\dag}_{i}b_{i+1} \rangle|$ with $U/J$.
+We infer that in the disordered case, more weightage would appear in the disorder average from the smaller side of $|\langle b^{\dag}_{i}b_{i+1} \rangle|$ in figure~\ref{BH_gs}(d).
 Due to the fact that $|\langle b^{\dag}_{i}b_{i} \rangle|=1$ (uniform number density for periodic boundary condition), the quenched disordered average of $M_1$, therefore, is larger than the ordered value.
-On the other hand, as one goes deeper in the Mott insulator regime, $|\langle b^{\dag}_{i}b_{i+1} \rangle|$ falls at a much slower rate with increase in $U/J_0$ which results in less weightage from the larger side of $|\langle b^{\dag}_{i}b_{i+1} \rangle|$.
-Hence the quenched disordered average of $M_1$ is smaller than the ordered value, thereby showing no disorder-induced enhancement in this phase.
-Similar explanation holds for the other observables as well.
+On the other hand, as one goes deeper in the Mott insulator regime, where the ground state wavefunction is already localized, increasing the interaction does not have a strong effect on the spdm elements.
+Therefore, $|\langle b^{\dag}_{i}b_{i+1} \rangle|$ falls at a much slower rate with increase in $U/J_0$ which results in less weightage from the larger side of $|\langle b^{\dag}_{i}b_{i+1} \rangle|$.
+Hence, in that regime, the quenched disordered average of $M_1$ is smaller than the ordered value, thereby showing no disorder-induced enhancement in this phase.
+This therefore provides the origin of the disorder-induced enhancement of \(M_1\) near the superfluid regime and its absence near the Mott one.
+Similar explanations hold for the disorder-induced enhancements and their absence for other observables as well.